-020 AMERICAN CULTURE II 3 UNITS
+020 AMERICAN CULTURE II 3 UNITS 3 ho urs lecture

 Second course in American culture for students to practice applied reading, writing, listening and speaking skills gained in the third and fourth levels of the ESL program.
-Various aspects of American culture such as lifestyles, attitudes, government, customs and traditions will be studied.
+Various aspects of American culture such as lifestyles. attitudes, government, customs and traditions will be studied.
 Pass/No Pass only.
-Non-degree applicable.
+Nondegree applicable.